-- You will need to be able to provide certificated evidence of an undergraduate honours degree or an approved equivalent qualification, preferably at 2:1 or above and awarded in the UK.
-If you hold a 2.2 degree classification you will be considered if you are able to provide additional evidence of potential, such as the award of a higher degree or substantial relevant professional experience.
+- You will need to be able to provide certificated evidence of an undergraduate honours degree or an approved equivalent qualification, preferably 2:2 or above and awarded in the UK.

 - It is a requirement that all those training to teach must have achieved a grade C or above in Mathematics, English Language and a Science subject (or approved equivalents).
 Please note that we will only consider you if you have already achieved two out of the three GCSEs (or approved equivalents) prior to submitting your application.

 - Roehampton does not offer GCSE equivalency tests.
 We accept the equivalency tests in Science (the single Science Biology and the combined), Mathematics and English offered by Equivalency Testing.
 Please contact them directly via their website.

 - Your chances of being offered a place will be greatly enhanced by spending time in a UK mainstream primary school.
 Ideally this will be in the last year and relevant to the age phase you are interested in training to teach.

 - All applicants should ensure that details of school experience are clearly stated on the UCAS form, including the name of the school, dates of their visit and year groups worked with.

 - For your references, you should approach people how can comment on your character and suitability to enter the teaching profession.
 The first reference should be from the school you have completed your experience in.
 The second reference must be academic if applicants have graduated within the last 5 years; if more than 5 years ago, it can be from an employer or professional colleague but not a family member or friend.